-ON the strength of the collective agreement, thirty-five of our workers were able to spend some time in rest homes in the course of the year.
+ers were able to spend some time in was served.
+The rest home where I rest homes in the course of the year.

-I had a fortnight's leave of ab-sence and expressed the wish to spend this fortnight in a rest home.
-First of all, I was sent to an examining center.
-There I was medically examined to ascertain if I was suffering from an infectious disease.
-I was billiards, draughts, chess or played the weighed, registered and sent to Home piano or the harmonium.
+sence and expressed the wish to opened on this island. spend this fortnight in a rest home.

+ining center.
+There I was medically ing from an infectious disease.
+I was weighed, registered and sent to Home piano or the harmonium.
 No. 2.

-came into such a beautiful villa as games and such-like amusement.
-DEAR FELLOW WORKERS: From Home No. 2 which formerly belonged newspapers we frequently learn to the director of the Red Triogolnik floor is of variegated parquet.
-One of the halls is a conservatory with a fountain, and the ceiling is beautifully painted.
-Cleanliness and comfort everywhere.
+For the first time in my life I there was also boating, and various came into such a beautiful villa as games and such-like amusement.
+DEAR FELLOW WORKERS: From Home No. 2 which formerly belonged newspapers we frequently learn to the director of the Red Triogolnik A Tone o'clock we had dinner, which gone all too soon.

+as China statuettes on brackets, the of the halls is a conservatory with a painted.
+Cleanliness and comfort theaters took part. everywhere.